exercism/clojure/docs/GENERATORS.md

 ### Step 3: transform the test cases (optional)

-Some exercises might need some (minor) tweaks before rendering the data.
+Some exercises might need some tweaks before rendering the data.
 For example, you might want to make the description less verbose.

 To tweak the test cases, define a `.meta/generator.clj` file with a `<slug>-generator` namespace .